Price, Vazquez, Bogaerts lead Red Sox over Tigers for sweep

 REVENGE OF THE 2014 TIGERS ROTATION

 The Tigers made their last postseason appearance in 2014, finishing a game ahead of the Royals to win their fourth straight AL Central title before being swept by Baltimore in the ALDS.
-On Sunday, Price became the fifth starter from that team to beat the 2019 Tigers at Comerica Park, joining Rick Porcello, Justin Verlander, Max Scherzer and Anibal Sanchez.
+On Sunday, Price became the fifth starter from that team to beat the 2019 Tigers at Comerica Park and the second in 24 hours.
+Rick Porcello was the winner in Friday’s series opener, while Scherzer, Justin Verlander and Anibal Sanchez won in Detroit earlier in the season.

 UP NEXT